docusign/connect-node-worker-gcloud/README.md

    npm package manager.

 1. Configure a DocuSign Integration Key for the application.
-   The application uses the OAuth GWT Grant flow.
+   The application uses the OAuth JWT Grant flow.

    If consent has not been granted to the application by the user, then the application provides a url